Wet-tail

 Wet-tail, wet-bottom or proliferative ileitis, is a disease of hamsters.
 It is precipitated by stress.
 Even with treatment, the animal can die within 48 hours.
 Baby hamsters are much more likely to get the disease than older hamsters.
 It is commonly found when the hamster is being weaned at about four weeks of age.

 Causes

 Wet-tail is a disease in the animal's intestines caused by the bacteria, Lawsonia intracellularis.
 Wet-tail is a stress related illness—such stress can be caused by a variety of factors, including too much handling, change in environment/diet, extremely unclean caging, separation from mother/siblings before they were ready to be weaned, and improper caging.

 Symptoms

 The symptoms may not appear for several days.
-The main symptom is the animal has a wet tail, matted with faeces.
+The hallmark symptom is a wet tail, matted with faeces.
 Other signs of the disease are: